chrisselig/stock_portfolio_analysis_dashboard/README.md

 # Portfolio Analysis Dashboard
 Goal is to provide some analysis of indiviual assets as well as a portfolio.

+Analysis is completed using the R programming language and visualized in a Shiny app.

+The app can be found here:

 # Future additions:
 1. Add kpi cards on Portfolio analysis tab
     a.  include ability to hide them